 Margin accounts can boost your returns

 For the prudent investor, margin accounts can provide huge upside potential.
-Those who trade in margin accounts are buying larger amounts of securities than they normally would be able to with just their own money.
-This allows for amplified profits and increased purchasing power.
+Those who trade in margin accounts are buying larger amounts of securities than they normally would be able to with just their own money, allowing for amplified profits.
 Should you pick the right stock, the upside potential is huge.
-You keep the profit in a margin account position, less any fees charged by the brokerage house.
+You keep the profit in a margin account position, less any fees charged by the brokerage.

 Your equity is collateral

 One of the biggest benefits to trading in a margin account is the ability to use your own securities as collateral.
 You already own the equity and do not need to sign new paperwork or loan documents as you would for other types of loans.